 The class uses only CIK approved shifter chassis (front brakes), which are widely available throughout Australia, as they are used in other classes.
 The motor is a Honda 1999 CR125 2-stroke motorcross engine with a 6 speed gear box that is strictly regulated, so all motors perform the same.
 They can run a full season without a rebuild and it is not required to pull them down for inspection after races.
 Tyre life is another bonus for this class as it’s not uncommon to use the same set for multiple meetings.

 Performance is incredible for the outlay with speeds of 185kph and fast lap times at Wakefield Park (1:04), Sydney Motorsport Park (1:43 – GP), Phillip Island (1:49), Winton (0:59 short & 1:29 long), Mallala (1:15) and Lakeside (0:59).

 A new kart with all the parts needed for the season will cost around $17,000.
 There are second hand karts becoming available all the time from $7,000 – $9,000.
-This will become cheaper as more Stock Honda’s become available.
 There is little to no performance drop with second hand karts.
-All spare parts are cheap and available at all karting or bike shops.
+All spare parts are cheaper and available at all karting or bike shops.